Nizlopi

-Nizlopi /nɪzˈlɒpi/ were a British folk and alternative duo formed in Leamington Spa, England, by Luke Concannon on vocals, guitar, and bodhrán, and John Parker on double bass, human beatbox, and backing vocals.
+Nizlopi /nɪzˈlɒpi/ are a British folk and alternative music duo formed in Leamington Spa, England, by Luke Concannon on vocals, guitar, and bodhrán, and John Parker on double bass, human beatbox, and backing vocals.

 History

 Formation

 The duo grew up in Leamington Spa and attended Trinity Catholic School together.
 They formed a band and would make up the reason for the name including naming it after a Hungarian girl on whom Concannon had a crush at school.
 They started out performing throughout England, building a small but loyal fan base.
 Future musical artist and performer Ed Sheeran was their guitar technician at many of their early shows and has stated they were a major influence on his musical style.

 Half These Songs Are About You (2003–2006)

 In early 2004, they released their first album Half These Songs Are About You with FDM Records.
 In 2007, they received an Impala Platinum award recognizing sales of the album in Europe.
 It was produced by Gavin Monaghan, also known for his work with Scott Matthews and Robert Plant.
 Their first release, "JCB", is their most successful song.
 The song is about Luke's dyslexia at school, from which he sought escape by accompanying his father to work.
 Released as a single in June 2005, it reached number 160 in the UK Singles Chart.
 The single was re-released in the UK in December that year.
 It reached number one on 18 December 2005, selling more than double the copies of their closest competitor, Westlife.
 It eventually won the duo an Impala Platinum award recognizing sales of over 500,000 copies of the song across Europe in 2007.
 Dermot O'Leary gave the track extensive airplay on his BBC Radio 2 show.
 Some bookmakers put it in the running for Christmas number one but the winner of The X Factor, Shayne Ward's début single, "That's My Goal" won that honour.
 The music video received widespread airplay, mainly on the VH1 music television channel.
 The video was an animation, made by Laith Bahrani (aka Monkeehub) who also animated an unofficial video for an acoustic version of "Creep" by Radiohead.

 Their follow-up single, "Girls", was released on 3 April 2006.
 The band have described the song's music video on radio interviews as "Tim Burton-esque".
 Karni & Saul of Flynn Productions directed the video, which was the first video in which the band appeared.
 Like "JCB", it was first released on the Internet.
 Limited radio play meant the song did not chart in the UK top 40.